Electricity sector in China: Nuclear power

 In terms of nuclear power generation, China will advance from a moderate development strategy to an accelerating development strategy.
 Nuclear power will play an even more important role in China's future power development.
 Especially in the developed coastal areas with heavy power loads, nuclear power will become the backbone of the power structure there.
-China has planned to build up another 30 sets of nuclear power generators within 15 years with a total installed capacity of 80 GW by 2020, accounting for about 4% of China's total installed capacity of the electric power industry.
-This percentage is expected to double every 10 years for several decades out.
-Plans are for 200 GW installed by 2030 which will include a large shift to Fast Breeder reactor and 1500 GW by the end of this century.
+As of February 2023, China has 55 plants with 57 GW of power in operation, 22 under construction with 24 GW and more than 70 planned with 88 GW.
+About 5% of electricity in the country is due to nuclear energy.

+These plants generated 417 TWh of electricity in 2022.